L (Death Note): In film

-L is portrayed by Kenichi Matsuyama in the live-action films that adapt the Death Note manga, with his portrayal and characterization of the character receiving wide praise for being earnestly faithful to his original manga counterpart.
-Unlike the manga, in the second film, his "death", caused by Rem writing his name in her Death Note, does not take effect, as L had written his own name in Misa's Death Note earlier.

-In the 2008 movie L: Change the World, which takes place in the 23 days that L has left before he dies, L decides to solve one last case, stopping a bio-terrorist organization led by "K" from spreading a deadly virus around the world.
+L is portrayed by Kenichi Matsuyama in the 2006 live-action adaptation and its sequel, which was released on the same year.
+His performance and the characterization received widespread acclaim for being earnestly faithful to his original manga counterpart.
+In the 2008 spin-off, L: Change the World, which takes place in the 23 days that L has left before he dies, L decides to solve one last case, stopping a bio-terrorist organization led by "K" from spreading a deadly virus around the world.
 Along the way he meets a girl named Maki, FBI agent Suruga, and a boy whom he names Near.
 In the course of the film, L grew to have a close relationship with Near and Maki, and while he treats Maki like a younger sister, the girl seemingly became attracted to him.
 A day before his death, L made Near his successor and entrusted him to be taken care at the same orphanage where he grew up in.

-In Death Note: Light Up the New World, Kenichi Matsuyama reprises his role as L. He makes a cameo appearance with child Ryuzaki, who inherits his DNA, giving him a lollipop and telling him to not use the Death Note as Ryuzaki promises not to.
+In Death Note: Light Up the New World (2016), Kenichi Matsuyama reprises his role as L. He makes a cameo appearance with child Ryuzaki, who inherits his DNA, giving him a lollipop and telling him to not use the Death Note as Ryuzaki promises not to.
 He is also seen in a CG video that Ryuzaki created.

-Lakeith Stanfield portrays L in the live-action American film adaptation.
+Lakeith Stanfield portrays L in the 2017 live-action American film adaptation.
 In this adaptation, he is shown as an enigmatic, skillful and highly esteemed international consulting detective.
 He is calm and calculating, yet socially inept and eccentric.
 He communicates with the authorities only through his handler/assistant, "Watari", and is affiliated with a number of law enforcement agencies such as the FBI, CIA and Interpol.
 He has earned a reputation for solving numerous cold cases, and takes up the task of apprehending the world-famous serial killer known as "Kira", who is responsible for massacring numerous high-profile criminals around the world through apparently supernatural means.
 This version of the character retains much of his manga counterpart's traits and characteristics, such as his preference to crouch rather than sit, his fondness for sweets, his socially-awkward, quirky and eccentric personality, and his tendency to hold things with his index finger and thumb.
 His past also originates from a secluded orphanage, though his real name is given as "Lebensborn Atubia".